Matt Olson Player Props: Braves vs. Rockies

-Matt Olson, with a slugging percentage of .295 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Kyle Freeland on the hill, June 15 at 7:20 PM ET.
+Matt Olson, with a slugging percentage of .372 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Colorado Rockies, with Dinelson Lamet on the mound, June 16 at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+In his previous game, he notched a home run while going 2-for-4 against the Rockies.

 Matt Olson Game Info & Props vs. the Rockies